 Then when you take them out of the freezer and defrost them, just toast them to enjoy.

-Whether it’s your first time trying potato scones, or you’re a tattle scone connoisseur, I hope you enjoy them.
+Whether it's your first time trying Scottish potato scones, or you're a tattie scone connoisseur, I hope you enjoy them.

-Why not try some of my other Traditional Scottish recipes like Stewed Sausages, Scotch Broth or Lentil Soup?
+Why not try some of my other Traditional Scottish recipes like:

-If you have any other questions, or want to tell me what you think of my recipe, then please leave a comment below!
+If you have any other questions, or want to tell me what you think of my recipe, then please leave a comment or review below.

 Ingredients